Michaelpalacce/SimpleSecrets/README.md

 - [x] UI - For now I have provided a postman collection that you can use to access the operator -> https://github.com/Michaelpalacce/SimpleSecretsFrontend
 - [x] Docker images with other database dependencies
 - [x] 100% Test coverage ( I mean not exactly 100% but...
 I'll take it! )
+- [x] Fingerprint in database for extra security
+- [ ] Cli tool for decryption on demand and restoring backups
+- [ ] Kubernetes native way of storing backups ( ETCD perhaps, or an object that can be created? )
 - [ ] Authentication -> By supplying the encryption key
 - [ ] Dynamic secrets
 - [ ] External secrets